How Studdart & Company Works

 Third: misalignment among stakeholders

 Change inevitably reshapes an institution’s relationship with its stakeholders.
 As strategy evolves in response to new conditions, some stakeholders will remain essential, some will dissent, some will no longer serve or be served by an institution and thus drift off, and new stakeholders will emerge.
-We help institutions map their stakeholder landscape honestly so that they can approach that change with intention.
-This allows institutions to move forward deliberately, without drifting into paralysis or incoherence.
+We help institutions map their stakeholder landscape honestly so that they can approach that change with intention, moving forward deliberately without drifting into paralysis or incoherence.

-Output: a clear picture of where alignment exists, where friction is structural, and which tensions must be resolved, managed, or accepted.
+A clear assessment of where alignment exists, where friction is structural, and which tensions must be resolved, managed, or accepted.
+This includes specific recommendations for how to address each category of tension and what decisions leadership must make to move forward coherently.

 At this moment, reliable forecasting is not possible.
 We are in the midst of significant historical change.
 Broad technological, political, and social forces are clearly taking shape, but it is impossible to predict how they will settle over the short, medium, or long term.
 In this environment, traditional long-range planning risks producing either false confidence or paralysis.